Eggnog riot

 The eggnog riot, sometimes known as the grog mutiny or the Christmas 1826 cadet mutiny, was a riot that took place at the United States Military Academy in West Point, New York, on 24–25 December 1826.
 It was caused by a drunken Christmas party in the north barracks of the academy.
 Two days prior to the incident, a large quantity of whiskey was smuggled into the academy to make eggnog for the party, giving the riot its name.
+As described by Albert E. Church, who was absent on Christmas leave and missed the happenings but later became a math professor at the academy, "A large number of the cadets got on a spree, and became excessively riotous, setting all officers at defiance and even, with a drawn sword, chasing one to his room-throwing missiles through the halls, breaking windows and the railings of the stairs, &c.
+The scene, as described to me two days afterwards, was fit for Bedlam."

 The riot eventually involved more than one-third of the cadets by the time it ceased on Christmas morning.
 A subsequent investigation by academy officials resulted in the implication of 70 cadets and the court-martialing of 20 of them along with one enlisted soldier.
 Among the participants in the riot—though he was not court-martialed—was future Confederate States president Jefferson Davis.